antarctica/pymetdecoder/README.md

 * Section 5 of the SYNOP messages are not handled yet.
 Any codes in these sections are stored in the output dict under the `section5` attribute
 * Most of the group 9 codes of section 3 are handled.
 Any codes not handled are added to a list in the output dict under the `_not_implemented` attribute
 * Some aspects of encoding have not been fully tested
+* Not all elements of METARs are supported, but most simple METARs will work

 Feel free to raise any additional issues/bugs in the issue tracker